Latest snapshot of the coronavirus impact - Shepparton News

 TASMANIA

-* A limit of 10 people in restaurants, cafes and gathering for real estate, religious purposes and weddings.
+* Indoor and outdoor gatherings of 10 people allowed, including real estate, religious and wedding events.

 * Kindergarten to Year Six students and Years 11 and 12 are back in school with the remainder to return on June 9.